Meroje/documentation-en/source/contribute/translate.rst

 	:alt: Translation directories
 	:align: center

-To start translating, click a directory and then :guilabel:`Continue translation`.
-When choosing a directory, please follow these priorities:
+To start translating, don't click :guilabel:`Continue translation` but a number in the :guilabel:`Need translation` column.
+This allows you to choose a directory.
+Please follow these priorities:

 * Top priority, the core: :file:`framework`.
 * Then the native applications: Webpages (:file:`noviusos_pages`), Media Centre (:file:`noviusos_media`), Users (:file:`noviusos_user`) and Applications manager (:file:`noviusos_appmanager`).